GUT-Aachen/latex-template/README.md

 # GUT Thesis LaTeX Template
->LaTeX template for theses (i. e. dissertation) at the Chair of Geotechnical Engineering and Institute of Geomechanics and Underground Technology at RWTH Aachen.
+>LaTeX template for theses (i. e. dissertation) at the Institute of Geomechanics and Underground Technology at RWTH Aachen.
 The template is based on the *scrbook-class* of the *KOMA-Script*.
 Some design modifications are made to match the design demands of the chair:
-* fontsize
+* fonts and fontsize
 * margins
 * linespacing
 * header/footer